 Let us assume that the road is a single line, where the two types of vehicles move along in the same direction.
-Additionally, on the road, there are pullout areas at positions $p_1$ and $p_2$ , where the secondary vehicle can stop to avoid encountering the priority vehicle.
-The priority vehicle at time t = 0 is located at the beginning of the road (p = 0) and moves with a constant speed of $v_B$ .
-Also, at time t = 0, a secondary vehicle is located ahead of the priority vehicle at position p and advances with a constant speed of $v_T$ .
-Only the case in which $0 < p_1 < p_2$ and $v_T < v_B$ is considered since, with any other combinations, the priority vehicle would never encounter the secondary vehicle, or the secondary vehicle would not have a pullout area available for stopping, and thus no decision is needed.
+Additionally, on the road, there are pullout areas at positions p_1 and p_2 , where the secondary vehicle can stop to avoid encountering the priority vehicle.
+The priority vehicle at time t=0 is located at the beginning of the road (p=0) and moves with a constant speed of v_B .
+Also, at time t=0, a secondary vehicle is located ahead of the priority vehicle at position p and advances with a constant speed of v_T .
+Only the case in which $0 < p_1 < p_2$ and $v_T < v_B$ is considered, since, with any other combinations, the priority vehicle would never encounter the secondary vehicle, or the secondary vehicle would not have a pullout area available for stopping, and thus, no decision is needed.

-In this setting, the fleet manager is interested in deciding when the secondary vehicle must pull out from the road into the area located in $p_1$ , or if it can continue until the next pullout area.
-It is easy to see that nothing can be done if the speed of the priority vehicle is such that it catches up to the secondary vehicle before position $p_1$ .
-On the other hand, if the priority vehicle catches the secondary vehicle after $p_2$ , then the secondary vehicle can leave the road at $p_2$ , and there won't be an encounter between the two.
-Hence, the critical case is when the priority vehicle reaches the secondary vehicle exactly at $p_2$ (see Figure 1a for a representation of this case).
+In this setting, the fleet manager is interested in deciding when the secondary vehicle must pull out from the road into the area located in p_1 , or if it can continue until the next pullout area.
+It is easy to see that nothing can be done if the speed of the priority vehicle is such that it catches up to the secondary vehicle before position p_1 .
+On the other hand, if the priority vehicle catches the secondary vehicle after p_2 , then the secondary vehicle can leave the road at p_2 , and there will not be an encounter between the two.
+Hence, the critical case is when the priority vehicle reaches the secondary vehicle exactly at p_2 (see Fig. 1a for a representation of this case).